Woodland Management and Climate Change

 This felling produces a lot of timber.

 With a new awareness of climate change, some might think it is better to consider trees as a way of storing carbon, and that felling them will release this carbon into the atmosphere.
-Given the above objectives and needs for woodland management, there are other positive outcomes to consider:
+However, given the above objectives and benefits to biodiversity, there are also other positive outcomes to consider: